ColtenMikulastik/ip_columbo/readme.md

 ## Features / Improvements / Bug-Fixes
 Standard github procedures:
-    - fork library to your own repos
+1. fork library to your own repos
-    - make changes
+2. make changes
-    - make PR
+3. make PR
+*DO NOT PUSH PERSONAL API KEYS TO GIT REPO*